AlexMeuer/AlexMeuer.github.io/_posts/2016-07-15-sdl-anim-tut.markdown

 It's time to return to `main.cpp` and tie up the loose ends.

-Write a for-loop to populate the array of rectangles here with the corresponding ones form the atlas.
+Write a for-loop to populate the array of rectangles here with the corresponding ones from the atlas.
 In my example, my subtextures use the naming scheme (in the json file, and therefore in the atlas): *frameNUMBER.png* ("frame1.png", "frame2.png", ...).
 My loop looks like this:
 {% highlight C++ %}
 for (int i = 0; i < NUM_FRAMES; ++i)
 {